wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 * Really easy to integrate into your application using libraries such as [AmplifyJS](https://github.com/aws-amplify/amplify-js).
 * AWS is managing it for a minimal cost

+## What is not so great about Cognito?

 Where AWS Cognito can be a challenge for developers:

 * Can be difficult to setup, and understand some of the settings which can only be updated during creation, changing these requires you to delete and recreate your pool.
 * Per account quotas on API calls
 * A lack of search
-* No inbuilt backup up the data in your pool
+* No inbuilt to backup and restore the user data in your pool

 So how do we address some of these challenges, while still getting the value provided and being able to capitalise on it's security and compliance features.